ptjames/analysis_lapd/README.md

 # Analyzing LAPD Vehical Stop Data
-The dataset on LAPD vehical and pedestrian stops can be found [here](https://data.lacity.org/A-Safe-City/Vehicle-and-Pedestrian-Stop-Data-2010-to-Present/ci25-wgt7)
+The dataset on LAPD vehicle and pedestrian stops can be found [here](https://data.lacity.org/A-Safe-City/Vehicle-and-Pedestrian-Stop-Data-2010-to-Present/ci25-wgt7)

 ## Motivation
 At the heart of this analysis is exploring whether police officers influence each others' policing behaviors.
-Specifically, when a police officer makes vehical stops with other officers, does he/she incorporate biases in how the other officers stop various demographics into his/her policing.
+Specifically, when a police officer makes vehicle stops with other officers, does he/she incorporate biases in how the other officers stop various demographics into his/her policing.

 ## Problem Design
 We can attempt to answer this question with the design below.

 ![problem_design](https://github.com/ptjames/analysis_lapd/blob/master/analysis/problem_design.jpg)

-At any point in time, we can calculate the distribution of demographics (sex or race/descent) for how an officer stops vehicals over some time period.
+At any point in time, we can calculate the distribution of demographics (sex or race/descent) for how an officer stops vehicles over some time period.
 If we calculate this type of distribution at two non-overlapping time periods ("past period" and "future period" in the graphic), there will be a period in between; call this the "influencing period".
 Assume action(s) can take place in the "influencing" period that will result in an observable difference between an officer's "past period" and "future period" distributions.
-The hypothesis here is that when an officer makes vehical stops with other officers during the "influencing period", the higher the likelihood influencing officers stopped a specific demographic during the "past period", the more likely the original officer will stop that demographic in the "future period".
+The hypothesis here is that when an officer makes vehicle stops with other officers during the "influencing period", the higher the likelihood influencing officers stopped a specific demographic during the "past period", the more likely the original officer will stop that demographic in the "future period".
 To approximate this relationship, a model will be trained to predict whether an officer's probability of stopping a demographic will increase or not increase between "past period" and "future period".
 This is formatted as a binary problem with class 1 being an increase and class 0 otherwise.
 The model input features include:

  * Set X_officer_past: for each demographic X, an officer's probability of stopping X in "past period"
  * Set X_influencing: for each demographic X, the influencing officers' weighted probability of stopping X in "past period"